Irfaanpk/Microsoft-Hybrid-Cloud-Zero-to-Hero/IT Infrastructure Fundamentals/Client-Server Architecture/README.md

 Web Page
 ```

-The web browser acts as the **client**, while the web server provides the requested website.
+The web browser acts as the **client**, while the web server provides the requested content.

 ---

-## 💻 What is a Client?
+## 2. Client

-A client is a device or application that requests services or resources from another system.
+A **client** is a device, application, or system that requests services or resources from another system.

+A client normally initiates communication with a server.

-### Examples of Client Devices
+### 2.1 Client Devices

+Common client devices include:

 * Desktop computers
 * Laptops